kmatch98/simpleTerminal/README.md

 ## editorTerminal Functions:

-- deinit_display() - Clears the display back to the standard terminal view (usually to the REPL)

-- writeToTerminal(terminal, text) - This is an internal function where you can write text either to the "mainTerminal" or the "statusTerminal".

-- write(text) - This function writes text to either "mainTerminal" or "statusTerminal" depending upon the current cursor positions.
+- write(text) - Use this function to write to the editorTerminal.
+Based on the cursor position, this function writes text to either "mainTerminal" or "statusTerminal" depending upon the current cursor positions.
+This handles several VT100 style terminal commands, see function `writeToTerminal` variable `TERMCAP`.

 - setCursor(column, row) - Sets the cursor to the desired column or row.